How to Create a PTO Policy Blog Feature

 Changing and Updating PTO Policies

 You can change your PTO policies mid-year or whenever the need arises.
-For example, during 2020, many organizations changed their PTO policies as employees deferred their vacation plans amid the lockdown.
+For example, in 2020, many organizations changed their PTO policies as employees deferred their vacation plans amid the lockdown.

 However, when recalibrating PTO policies, consider the following: